History of The Argyle Fire District

-It was not until 1981 that the Walton County Board of County Commissioners officially established the Argyle Volunteer Fire Department with their Articles of Incorporation.
-This established the current geographical boundaries of the Argyle Fire District.
+It was not until 1981 that the Walton County Board of Commissioners and The State of Florida officially established the Argyle Volunteer Fire Department with their Articles of Incorporation.
+This also established the current geographical boundaries of the Argyle Fire District.

-In 1984 the members the Department decided to ask the citizens of the Argyle Fire District to support a referendum that would establish an annual special tax assessment of $25 per occupied dwelling to help fund the Argyle Fire district.
-The referendum would also establish the Argyle Fire District, which would be managed by an elected five-member Board of Commissioners.
-The referendum passed, and the first Board of Directors was elected at the same time.
+In 1984, the members of the Department decided to ask the citizens within the Argyle Fire District to support a referendum that would establish an annual non-ad valorem special assessment of $25 per dwelling to help with a stable funding source for the Argyle Fire District.
+The referendum would also establish the “Argyle Fire District,” which would be managed by an elected five member Board of Commissioners.
+The referendum passed with a very good majority, and the Board of Commissioners was elected at the same time.

 training Regimens.
 This was due to the dedicated efforts of all members, but especially the hard work, dedication, and commitment of the Department’s Chiefs: Carl Day, L.C.
-Griggs, Charlie Day, who served as Chief for over 24 years, and the current Fire Chief, Jonathan Day.
+Griggs, Charlie Day (who served for over 24 years as Chief), and the current Chief, Jonathan Day.

 Today, the Argyle Fire District has a fleet of Class “A” Pumpers, Quick Assault Units, Heavy Rescue Trucks, Tankers, Brush Units